Julian Martinez: Background

 Martínez was born in 1879 in San Ildefonso Pueblo, New Mexico.
 His name, Pocano, means "Coming of the Spirits" in Tewa.
 He worked as a farmer, general laborer, and janitor, in addition to being an artist.
 He was elected governor of San Ildefonso.

 Martínez married matriarch potter Maria Martinez, and together they had a son Popovi Da, who was also a potter.
-Maria is considered the preeminent creator of San Ildefonso blackware pottery; however Julian contributed to her accomplishments.
-Their son Popovi Da continued innovating Pueblo ceramic arts; his work has been widely exhibited and collected.
+Maria is considered the preeminent creator of San Ildefonso blackware pottery; however Julian's exclusive painting of those jars contributed to her accomplishments.
+Their son Popovi became a stellar innovator in Pueblo ceramic arts and his collaborative work with Maria is at the height of their collected pottery.

 Martinez died on March 6, 1943, in San Ildefonso Pueblo.

 Work

-The Martinez family was instrumental in reviving the San Ildefonso and creating the San Ildefonso black-on-black, matte-on-shiny pottery technique.
-The Martínez family is credited for inventing a technique that would allow for areas of the pottery to have a matte finish and other areas to be a glossy jet black.
+The Martinez family was instrumental in reviving the San Ildefonso ceramic arts and creating the San Ildefonso black-on-black, matte-on-polished pottery technique.
+The Martínez family is credited for inventing a technique that would allow for areas of the pottery to have a matte finish, and other areas to be a glossy jet black.

-Martínez, with help from anthropologist, Edgar Lee Hewett researched historical designs and reproduced them on the pottery, later modifying classical Pueblo designs to create his own.
+Martínez with help from anthropologist Edgar Lee Hewett researched historical designs and reproduced them on the pottery, later modifying classical Pueblo designs to create his own.

 Martínez was also an easel painter.
-He painted scenes of Pueblo rituals as well as abstract designs with colored pencil and watercolor, and featured Western figurative types against blank backgrounds.
+He painted scenes of Pueblo rituals as well as abstract designs with colored pencil and watercolor, and featured Western figurative types against vignetted backgrounds.
 He painted murals at the former Santa Fe Indian School in Santa Fe, New Mexico and Mesa Verde National Park in Colorado.

 Martínez was part of an art movement called the San Ildefonso Self-Taught Group, which included such noted artists as Alfonso Roybal, Tonita Peña, Abel Sanchez (Oqwa Pi), Crecencio Martinez, and Encarnación Peña.